 The Page views page in browser monitoring provides insight into the performance of your site's pages.
-Sort options allow you to view details by percentage of page load time, average page load time, or throughput.
-Detailed information about the top webpages viewed, timing and throughput details, and links to browser traces or session traces also are available as applicable.
+Sort options help you find details about percentage of page load time, average page load time, or throughput.
+Detailed information about the top webpages viewed, timing and throughput details, and links to browser traces or session traces also are available.

 Browser monitoring lists page views as URLs.
 This makes it easy to identify specific front-end page views; for example,

 one.newrelic.com > Browser > (select an app) > Page views: This page provides detailed information about page load time, throughput, top transactions, and traces.

 To view detailed information about which pages the end users are viewing for your app:

 - Go to one.newrelic.com > Browser > (select an app) > Page views.

 - Toggle the page view for SPA or standard browser apps as applicable.

 - Select the type of view for page load timing information as a chart (default), histogram, or percentile.

 - Compare page load and throughput performance with yesterday and last week.